2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 On Day 4 of your 2-Week Vietnam Itinerary, take a trip to Halong Bay to see the stunning karst landscape.
 Board a traditional Junk Boat for a day trip or overnight cruise and set sail into the aqueous wonderland.

-Packages are all-inclusive (even transport from and back to Hanoi is wrapped into the price).
+Packages are all-inclusive, even transport from and back to Hanoi.
 Each cruise itinerary will differ, but in general expect included activities, such as kayaking, hiking, swimming, fishing and karaoke!

 Pro Tip: Our Halong Cruise was an absolute highlight of our first trip to Vietnam.
-We opted for a 2-Night Halong Bay Trip, which we highly recommend because it allows passengers to delve deeper into the karsts while leaving the crowds behind.
-To put it simply: the second day was magical.
-Read all of the details of our Halong Bay Cruise for more information and reserve your spot on a day trip or book your multi-day cruise here
+We opted for a 2-Night Halong Bay Trip, which we highly recommend as it allows passengers to delve deeper into the karsts while leaving the crowds behind.
+Read all of the details of our Halong Bay Cruise for more information and reserve your spot on a day trip or book your multi-day cruise

 Alternate Option: Ninh Binh Discovery